StackExchange/dnscontrol/docs/_providers/cscglobal.md

 DNSControl's CSC Global provider supports being a Registrar.
 Support for being a DNS Provider is not included, although CSC Global's API does provide for this so it could be implemented in the future.

+NOTE: Experimental support for being a DNS Provider is available.
+However it is not recommended as updates take 5-7 minutes, and the next update is not permitted until the previous update is complete.
+Use it at your own risk.
+Consider it experimental and undocumented.

 ## Configuration

 To use this provider, add an entry to `creds.json` with `TYPE` set to `CSCGLOBAL`.